 During high intensity efforts lactate is produced in greater amounts than can be removed and contrary to popular belief, fatigue may not simply be the result of lactic acid accumulation – there is a lot of misunderstanding around this molecule.
 For one, lactate does not cause muscle soreness.
 Another, fatigue from exercise is not due simply to lactate accumulation.

 The first or third system is the Oxidative phase.
 In this phase, as the term indicates you are using oxygen to fuel the breakdown of carbohydrates first, free fatty acids second and if the exercise continues long enough -protein.
 Whereas, the previous systems have related to higher intensity work (or power) the aerobic system is more for moderate or low intensity work, but of longer duration.

 It can draw on your stores of glucose but only for ~90 minutes at max.
 This is why you need to replenish your glucose stores with CHO during your ride.

-The oxidative system should be developed to aid in lactic system.
-The development of the aerobic system aids in lactate removal, so that you can tolerate more lactate.
+The oxidative system should be developed to aid in the lactic system.
+The development of the aerobic system aids in lactate removal so that you can tolerate more lactate.

 What Does Mean For You?

 No matter if you’re a road rider or an MTB racer you use all their energy systems to ride in all types of terrains.
 Individually you have strengths and weaknesses for specific durations and intensities relative to others.
 Whether it’s being a better sprinter than long climbs, or hammering short-steep hills your energy systems can be improved through training.